nmfs-opensci/nmfs-jhub/docs/ci/iopython/instructions.md

 You won't see this on docker build tutorials.
 But if you are on a Mac with Apple chip, then you'll build arm64 images and that's not going to work on Ubuntu VMs.
 The vanilla images you see are amd64 so we want to make sure we are building for that platform.
 This only matters if you are on a Mac with Apple chip, but it won't break things for unix and PC so I added to make the instructions more robust.

-## If an specific image tag is in config
+## If a specific image tag is in config

 The JupyterHub has a config file that specifies what images are being used.
 If the image is say `eeholmes/iopython:hublatest`, then whenever the a image with tag `hublatest` is pushed, the hub will use that.
 If on the otherhand, you config file has a specific, an unique tag that you don't overwrite, then you'll have to update the file in the config file on the cluster (log into Azure, go to cluster, connect to cloud shell, `nano dconfig2.yaml`) and upgrade the installation of the JupyterHub.